barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-08-goadventuring.markdown

 ---
-title: GoAdventuring (2022-08 to ?) notes
+title: GoAdventuring (2022-08 to 2022-10) notes
 published: 2022-08-16
-modified: 2022-11-03
+modified: 2022-11-19
 taxon: games-campaigns
 ---

-<aside class="highlight">This campaign is ongoing and this memo contains spoilers.</aside>
+<aside class="highlight">This campaign is paused and may be dropped.</aside>

 Overview